databendlabs/databend/website/blog/2023-03-10-databend-weekly-84.md

 Databend has upgraded its Rust toolchain to `nightly-2023-03-10`.
 Please remember to run `cargo clean` after pulling the latest code.

-We fixed some clippy warnings that we encountered.
-One notable thing is that we now use `#[default]` to annotate the default value of an `enum`, as shown below.
+We also fixed some clippy warnings.
+We now use `#[default]` to annotate the default value of an `enum`, as shown below.

 ```rust
 #[derive(Debug, Default)]